intentrai/IntentR/specifications/INDEX.md

 ## Overview

-This index catalogs all reverse-engineered specifications from the Balut application.
+This index catalogs all reverse-engineered specifications from the UbeCode application.
 Files have been reorganized with standardized naming conventions:

 - **CAP-XXXXXX.md** - Business capabilities
 - **ENB-XXXXXX.md** - Technical enablers